 - ¼ cup pesto store-bought, or try Spinach-Parsley Pesto, which is what I used here)

 - Zest of 1 lemon

 - Little sprigs of dill

-- Preheat the oven to 400°F. Unroll the puff pastry onto a rimmed baking sheet.
+- Preheat the oven to 400°F. Let the puff pastry sit at room temperature for 20 minutes to warm up slightly (make sure it is defrosted first if it was frozen).
+Unroll the puff pastry onto a rimmed baking sheet.
 Cut the puff pastry into 30 squares.
 Brush the tops with milk or cream.
 Bake for 15 to 18 minutes, until puffed and golden brown and cooked through.